About Matt Perman

 Matt is an author, speaker, and consultant eager to help you do work that matters, and do it better.
 More than that, he wants to help you do your work and influence the culture in a gospel-centered way.
 This means having grace and the good of others at the core of everything you do—including the way you work.

 Matt is the author of What’s Best Next: How the Gospel Changes the Way You Get Things Done (Zondervan, 2014).
-He also wrote the short ebook How to Set Up Your Desk as a guide to help you fix a (surprisingly) overlooked productivity problem.
+He also wrote the short ebook How to Set Up Your Desk as a guide to fixing a (surprisingly) overlooked productivity problem.

 About the Website